michel-iwaniec/bb-studio/README.md

 ## Where to get it

-Download the alpha version from the [Release Page](https://github.com/michel-iwaniec/bb-studio/releases) for your operating system.
+Download the latest alpha version from the [Release Page](https://github.com/michel-iwaniec/bb-studio/releases) for your operating system.

-(currently only Windows-x64 and Linux-x64 are supported)

 Load it up, and create a new project from the Sample Project template.